Kubernetes Course Labs

 kubectl apply -f https://kubernetes.courselabs.co/labs/pods/specs/whoami-pod.yaml

 The output shows you that nothing has changed.
-Kubernetes works on desired state deployment
+Kubernetes works on desired state deployment and both the local and remote YAML files have the same spec.

 Now you can use the familiar commands to print information: